7 points to look out for when purchasing a technical translation

 If you have received a very competitive quote to translate your manuals for a newly developed ultrasonic measuring system, be wary.
 Such complex translation projects can only be completed successfully by specialists with sufficient time and attention.
 An extremely low rate usually means: use of an inexperienced or non-specialized translator, no solid terminology management, no quality control, etc. In the end, you end up cutting yourself ugly.
 Even a realistic rate can be competitive and for that you not only buy a high-quality translation, but also peace of mind.

-At Scriptware Translations, your technical documents are in trusted hands.
+At Scriptware Translations, your technical document translations are in trusted hands.
 We work exclusively with experienced specialists and follow strict quality procedures.
 Feel free to call us to get a clear picture of our approach.
 We will be happy to tell you all about it.